shaka-project/shaka-packager/README.md

 ** I for input and O for output.
 ** We will update this table once new formats are supported.

-Right now this project is supported directly on Linux platform only.
+Right now this project is supported directly on Linux and MacOSX platforms only.
 One option to run edash-packager on other platforms is using [docker] (#Using docker for testing /development).

 # Mailing list #